water-fountain/Portfolio/main_active_directory_lab_guide.md

 </details>

 ### 4. DNS & Additional Options
-- A DNS delegation warning may appear - this is normal, you maky skip
+- A DNS delegation warning may appear - this is normal, you may skip
 - Click next through additional options and paths pages.

 ### 5. Complete Setup